leolyl611/portfolio/README.md

   - Adults aged 18 to 64 recruited online via Qualtrics sending surveys to emails.
   - *M*age = 41; *SD*: 13.6
   - 47.8% Male, 51.8% Female, 0.5% Other
+- This research will be testing the relationship between employment status and social interaction with life satisfaction using multiple regression.
+- This research will be testing another relationshiip between employment status and socail interaction with happiness using multiple regression.
+- Age is added as a control variable.

 Measures
 - Life Satisfaction measured through Diemer Satisfaction With Life Scale